neoarz/Syntrel/README.md

 ### Third-Party Components (Apache 2.0)
 - Code derived from the [Python Discord Bot Template](https://github.com/kkrypt0nn/Python-Discord-Bot-Template) by [kkrypt0nn](https://github.com/kkrypt0nn) remains under the Apache License 2.0
-- See [LICENSE-APACHE](LICENSE-APACHE) for the full Apache 2.0 license text
+- See [LICENSE-APACHE](licenses/LICENSE-APACHE) for the full Apache 2.0 license text
-- See [NOTICE](NOTICE) file for detailed attribution information

 ### Original Contributions (MIT)
 - New code, modifications, and enhancements by neoarz are licensed under the MIT License
-- See [LICENSE-MIT](LICENSE-MIT) for the full MIT license text
+- See [LICENSE-MIT](licenses/LICENSE-MIT) for the full MIT license text

+See [LICENSE](LICENSE) file for detailed attribution information